Fagradalsfjall volcano

 No

 Unlike so many volcanoes in Iceland, which are remote and difficult to get to, you can easily reach the Fagradalsfjall eruption site.
-It’s located on the Reykjanes peninsula, around a 50 km (31 mi) drive from the capital city of Reykjavík
+It’s located on the Reykjanes peninsula, around a 50 km (31 mi) drive from the capital city of Reykjavík.

 With just slow-flowing lava spilling into an uninhabited valley, the volcano was considered safe to visit even during the eruption.
-If you’re flying into Iceland on a clear day, you might even spot the fresh lava fields from the plane.

 How to plan a safe trip to Fagradalsfjall, Iceland